-The goal for the city is to offer a mix of lowered fees, reduced permitting processing times and tax reductions, coupled with local, state and federal incentives to spur development.
-The hope is to bring a mix of affordable- to market-level housing to satisfy the needs of many city residents.
+The goal for the city is to bring a mix of affordable- to market-level transit-oriented housing to support the needs of many city residents by offering a creative and aggressive mix of lowered fees, reduced permitting processing times , coupled with local, state and federal incentives to spur development.

 Affordable housing is of particular interest to the City of Santa Rosa.
-The City is backing initiatives to spur growth in affordable housing through a mix of supporting a federal opportunity zone and the renewal enterprise district and offering tax incremental financing and through a housing bond, which will be voted on in November.
+The City is backing initiatives to spur growth in affordable housing through a mix of supporting a federal opportunity zone and a proposed renewal enterprise district, exploring a tax increment financing district and a proposed a housing bond, which will be voted on November 6.

 In addition to housing, the city is looking to meet the needs of green and sustainable living.
 It has identified the need to make these changes to increase walkability, reduce greenhouse gases, create a better quality of life and increase foot traffic to local businesses.
 The plan may also be a boon to a more city-oriented growth, such as boosting transit-oriented development that will provide an increase in sales taxes and property taxes as well as reduce infrastructure costs and provide a positive economic impact.

-The city also plans to utilize its own property (parking lots and old buildings) in depositions, developer agreements and public-private partnerships to help provide for housing and development.
-Public-private partnerships may include building a new city hall and offices site for the city staff and possibly include the county as well.
+The city also plans to utilize its own property (parking lots and old buildings) in disposition agreements, developer agreements and public-private partnerships to help provide for housing and development.
+Public-private partnerships may include freeing up City property for housing while relocating city hall to reduce the increasing deferred costs of the existing site.